M66B/FairEmail/FAQ.md

 The errors *...
 Read error ...* (sometimes combined with *BAD_DECRYPT* / *DECRYPTION_FAILED_OR_BAD_RECORD_MAC*),
 *...
 Write error ...*, *...
 Read timed out ...*, *...
 Broken pipe ...* mean that the email server is not responding anymore or that the internet connection is bad.

+The error *...ENETUNREACH (Network is unreachable)...*" means that no route to the target network exists.
+The local network the email server (the target network) is using might be offline, for example, due to a power cut, or the local network your device is using (the source network) might have internet connectivity issues.

 <a name="connectiondropped"></a>
 The error *...
 Connection dropped by server? ...* means that the email server unexpectedly terminated the connection.
 This sometimes happen when there were too many (simultaneous) connections in a too short time or when a wrong password was used too often.